-X.2.1 Summary Section Option
+X.2.1 Summary Section Rendering Option

-A Content Creator that supports the Summary Section Option SHALL provide the capability to provide the section for a Content Consumer to render by producing documents that include the summary section(s).
+A Content Creator that supports the Summary Section Rendering Option SHALL provide instruction for how to render the document summary sections.
+The Content Consumer supporting the Summary Section Rendering Option SHALL be capable of rendering the document summary sections using the instructions provided.

 X.2.2 Summary Section View Option

-The Content Consumer that supports the Summary Section View Option SHALL be able to determine how to render the summary section(s).
+The Content Consumer that supports the Summary Section View Option SHALL be able to render the document summary section(s).

 X.3 CDA-DSS Required Actor Groupings

+The CDA-DSS profile defines additional behavior in the context of other CDA documents.
+A Content Creator or Content Consumer may provide this behavior for one set of document types (e.g., XDS-MS) but not for another set of document types (e.g., EDR).
+Therefore, a Content Creator or Content Consumer would be grouped with the appropriate actor in a supported profile based on the content type (e.g., XDS-MS), but there are no required groupings.
+A Content Creator that creates summary sections for one type of document is not required to generate summary sections for all types of documents.

 Table X.3-1: CDA-DSS - Required Actor Groupings